|Table of Contents |

 According to his witness statement, on our inbound flight as well as working in a full Premium cabin looking after thirty eight people, he not only helped out in First Class but actually ran the service.
 He also claims to have done some aspects of my role which was Flight Manager.

 Anyone who has ever flown as crew for this airline and particularly with me, will see through his ridiculous lies.
-His rank is Cabin Crew which is the same as the other eleven crew members on this flight.
+His rank at the time was Cabin Crew which is the same as the other eleven crew members on this flight.
 Furthermore he wasn’t even the most senior member of crew.

 The following screenshot comes from documents submitted as part of my defence.
 The blue font is the question being asked by Lana the grievance investigation manager.
 The orange is Ven’s response.
 The black is my response.